fishcus/KAP-manual/en/datasource/import_kafka.en.md

 ### Notes and Limitations

 - In project with Kafka as data source, you can also load Hive tables.
-However Kafka table must be used as fact table and Hive table must be used as lookup table.
+However Kafka table must be used as fact table.
 - Kafka table cannot reload at the moment, which will be fixed soon.
 For now, you can first delete the original Kafka table and then create a new one with the same name.
 - JSON message is supported by default at the moment.
 More formats please use customized implementation parser.
 - When defining table schema, please manually check the column types recommended by the system.
 In certain cases, they may not be the wanted types.
 Also, the `Float` type is known to cause query error on streaming data under some special condition.
 Recommend to use `Double` type whenever possible.